 We have transformed the way we provide care to ensure the safety of our patients and staff.

-After a very challenging period for the hospital and local community, the number of patients requiring hospital treatment for coronavirus (COVID-19) has significantly decreased in recent months.
-We are now recommencing face-to-face appointments across all specialities that cannot be carried out virtually – a thorough checklist and assessment process is in place to identify which patients these appointments are suitable for.
+We have recommenced and continue to provide face-to-face appointments across all specialities that cannot be carried out virtually – a thorough checklist and assessment process is in place to identify which patients these appointments are suitable for.

 All patients are asked a series of questions to indicate if they have symptoms of coronavirus (COVID-19) on arrival.
 Additionally, we are following all social distancing guidance.
 This means that waiting room access is controlled with protective screens at many reception points.
 Services which have previously been accessed on a ‘walk-in’ basis have been replaced by more ‘appointment based’ services, with single appointment times and social distancing in the waiting areas.
 Patients will receive temperature checks when attending for all face-to-face appointments in the outpatients’ department.

 Staff and patients, where appropriate, across all services are wearing personal protective equipment (PPE).
 This includes face coverings for those coming to hospital, in line with national guidance.
 Patients are asked to bring a face mask or covering with them when attending hospital.

 The wearing of appropriate PPE also includes circumstances where patients will have close contact with healthcare professionals during an appointment, such as physiotherapy sessions or diagnostic tests and scans.
 Patients will be given specific advice regarding this before their appointment and masks will be provided where necessary.

 Any staff member who develops symptoms will continue to follow all guidance to self-isolate.
 Patients are also asked to self-isolate before coming into hospital, where appropriate, and will be given full details ahead of their appointment.